 Once I knew I had him, drinking slowly started to worm its way back into our lives.
 I made a lot of rules about my consumption that eroded faster than I could make them.
 I hated only having an appropriate amount of alcohol, but could on occasion.
 However, the regularity of our drinking dates grew despite my desire to be a respectable marrying type of girl.
 We pretended we were young and in love and not at all spooked by the prospect of having to grow up someday soon.
 Looking back on that time, I think we were both unwilling to look at the fact that something was preventing us from moving forward.
 We watched as most of our peers had already started to leave us behind.
 The turn came after we had been married and my troubles still sat in the corner, unsolved and calling to question my clever avoidance strategy.

 My lived experience up until then hadn’t filled me with any desire to do really hard things.
 1. It would potentially endanger my drinking and 2.
 I couldn’t bear the idea of not being great at something.
 My sense of self was directly linked to making people think I was the best.

 So, Motherhood was out.
 That was very clear to me.
 It was going to be a huge problem.
 It was this looming monster that there was no way to best.
 What chronic self-centered perfectionist isn’t terrified of being a Mom?
 Even if I wasn’t a perfectionist, society has laid on the expectations for mothers pretty thick.
 Selflessness being the biggest of the expectations.
 Up until then, I had never thought to do anything for anyone without considering how it might benefit me.
 I didn’t get how this being a Mom thing was supposed to work.
 Also, there are limited celebrated images of Mommy passed out on the floor while junior plays.
 We don’t even want to allow room for women to be bad moms sometimes, let alone admit to the collective panic we feel about Moms who can’t begin to care for their children because they are in the depths of their active addictions.

+Like most addicts, I had one fairly effective go-to coping skill, drinking myself into oblivion.
 Sure, it had it’s very serious repercussions, but those were never going to prevent me from continuing to reach for that soothing elixir.
 Before conception, I feared what would happen if I tried to bring this behavior into the life of a child.
 In my heart of hearts, I knew that was not the kind of mother I wanted to be.
 So, I thought I’d just skip it, instead.
 Take a hard pass on being a mother altogether.
 That was how drinking worked in my life.
 If my life couldn’t make room for my drinking, my drinking decided I would make my life work for it.
 I’ve come to understand this warped sense of priorities more clearly after having gotten sober.
 It’s hard to fathom that I sincerely believed continuing to drink would better serve me and my life than the experience of bringing forth a new human life.